sanjayvjacob/react-event-handling/README.md

 # Appbrewery - React Event Handling Solution

-This is a solution to the TinDog Startup Website Project from Appbrewery.com
+This is a React Project from Appbrewery.com for leaning event handling in react

 ## Table of contents